sainath7878/Mark1-Do-You-Know-Me-Quiz/README.md

 It's a CLI based app that would test how well do you know me and display the score at the end of the quiz.

-Technologies used are
+            Technogies used are
               1. NodeJS
               2. CHALK
+              3. readlineSync